wwtanji/exprense-tracker/README.md

 > **Status:** Work in Progress

-Welcome to the **Expense Tracker** project—a MERN-stack application to help users track incomes and expenses, visualize data, and export reports.
+Welcome to the **Expense Tracker** project, a MERN-stack application to help users track incomes and expenses, visualize data, and export reports.
 This repository is actively under development; features and UI are still evolving.

 ---